-The opportunities are boundless for enterprising authors like you.
-You may have an important story to tell that comes from your professional or personal life experience, or you may have an idea that you want to share with your community or the world.
+Barlow is a hybrid publisher.
+We offer many of the same services that a traditional publisher does.
+Say you have an important story to tell that comes from your professional or personal life experience, or an idea to share with your community or the world.

 At Barlow Books, we take a personal approach to every book, helping you achieve your mission and spread your words to the people who matter to you.

 Barlow Books offers traditional publishing services for authors who have something to say or a story that deserves to be told.

 We create books that meet the highest publishing standards.
 Our books are edited and designed by professionals with deep experience in traditional publishing who produce books that meet the standards of quality required by stores like Indigo.
 This means your book will reflect the depth of your engagement in your business, health, or social mission.